ybanezmarjune/GDIndex/README.md

 3. Fill your aria2 connection info in "Aria2 RPC Settings"
 4. Go to where you want to download and click "Download with aria2", which will add downloads for you!

+#### Solving HTTPS connection issue

+While deployed on CloudFlare, the content(html and file info) will be served with HTTPS.
+However, you may connect your aria2 via HTTP.
+Fetching HTTP content within HTTPS page is not allowed by browsers.
+To bypass it, you can:

+- use HTTPS connection aria2 by signing certificate
+- allow 'Insecure content' in browser

+The latter is recommended.
+For Chrome, you can allow it by doing:

+1. Click the HTTPS lock on the left of URL
+2. Select "Site settings"
+3. Set "Insecure content" to "Allow"

 ### Enabling file copy on forbidden

 Google Drive limited each users' file sharing bandwidth(about 750GB per day).
 If you try pulling a shared file from who exceed this limit, you will receive a `403 - forbidden` error.
 Copying file to your may solve this problem, but it hurts because you can only copy a file once a time.